mcpython4-coding/Documentation/mcpython/server/command/Command.md

         variable INT
             An int.
 May be negative; cannot be NaN or inf
+            todo: add a non-negative variant
+            todo: add variant with NaN and inf

         variable STRING
             A string in "" or '', not mixed.
-May have spaces in it
+May have spaces in it, determined by the " or ' s

         variable FLOAT
             A float number, can be negative; must be parse-able by float(), cannot contain spaces Represents a java double
+            todo: add a non-negative variant

         variable BLOCK_NAME
             A name for a block.
 Can start with or without mod namespace; must be lookup-able in the block registry
+            todo: add variant with forced namespace

         variable ITEM_NAME
             A name for an item.
 Can start with or without mod namespace; must be lookup-able in the item registry
+            todo: add variant with forced namespace

+        variable DIMENSION_NAME
+            A name of a dimension in the active world

         variable SELECTOR
             A entity selector; defined by its own registry

         variable POSITION
             A position.
-May be selector for position; Selector must be unique
+May be selector; Selector must point to exactly one entity
+            todo: add variant only for whole blocks

         variable SELECT_DEFINED_STRING
             A selection of different strings out of an list